How Much Does It Cost to Install a Transfer Switch for a Generator? (2023 Update)

 A transfer switch is a mini circuit breaker consisting of 6–10 available circuits, which sits next to the circuit breaker in your home.
 You choose which connections you want on backup in case of a power outage, and an electrician routes those circuits through the switch.

 When the power is on, the switch sits in the “utility” position, allowing the flow of electricity to come from the utility line and go into the home.
 If the power goes out, the switch can flip to the “generator” setting, allowing it to draw electricity from the generator and power the select circuits.

 Manual vs. Automatic Transfer Switches

-You have two options for generators—portable or standby.
-Portable generators come out when needed, run on gasoline, and generally produce less power than standby generators.
+You have two options for generators: portable or standby.
+Portable generators come out when needed, run on gasoline, and produce less power than standby generators.
 Standby generators are permanent fixtures that run on natural gas or liquid propane.
-These are quieter, more powerful, and all-around better performers, but they are much more expensive.
+They are quieter, more powerful, and all-around better performers, but they are much more expensive.

 The type of generator will determine the type of switch you can use.
 A portable generator needs a manual one.
 These switches are usually the cheapest options but require you to change the circuits from “utility” to “generator” and back by hand every time the power turns off or on.
 Since most people are smart enough not to leave their portable generator permanently hooked to the generator-to-home cable and running at all times, an automatic switch wouldn’t work.

 If you have a standby generator, you can use an automatic transfer switch.
 Since the generator is always ready to spring into action, an automatic switch can kick your power back on without making you get up.
 They’re more expensive than manual switches, but it saves you tons of hassle if you’re in an area prone to power outages.